THE PLAY OF SIGNS/THE SIGNS OF PLAY

 Conference Registration Fees:

 Special day-passes for local faculty, staff, and students will be available in order to hear paper presentations ($15.00USD/day).
-Passes do not include any of the meals.
+If passes are purchased in advance: $13.00/day.
+Day passes do not include any of the meals.

 Meals Fee.
-There will be a separate fee (TBA) for the conference meals packet (which will include breakfasts, lunches, dinner banquet, and a welcome reception).
-More information is forthcoming.
+There will be a separate fee (of approximately $120) for the conference meals packet (which will include 3 lunches, 1 dinner banquet, and a welcome reception).
+Check back on our web-site for updated information about the meal plan.

 To join the Society and register for the conference, please visit: http://www.pdcnet.org/wp/2017-ssa/ or call: +01-434-220-3300, Toll Free: 1-800-444-2419 (US & Canada).
 We encourage early registration.